Richard Blake Brown: Death

 Brown lived in Carters Building in Portland Street, Clifton, Bristol.
 Towards the end of his life he was quite ill and suffered from diabetes.
 On 3 November 1968 he was found unconscious on his smoke-filled bedroom floor after a fire had started as a result of an electric heater which had tilted over.
 Efforts were made to revive him, however he died of Asphyxia at the Bristol Royal Infirmary.

 Writer

 Brown was the author of a significant amount of literature, some of which was published.
 Notably, 14 of his novels were published between 1931 and 1959.
 Some of his unpublished work also includes plays, poetry, travel journals, non-fiction, and short stories.
 He has also been described as a "Firbankian" novelist, due to the potential influence from the works of Ronald Firbank.
-Nonetheless, in 1951 Brown wrote that although he enjoyed the work of Firbank, he was weary to call his own work as such due to his unique vivid imagination that differs from Firbank's.